Our Flood Protection Recovery Manager Shaun McCracken says we need to rethink our relationship with rivers.

 More information about the climate change conversation for Canterbury can be found on the It’s time Canterbury website.

 How are we tracking on our Levels of Service?

-- 23.3 Develop a Climate Change Action Plan in collaboration with the community to build resilience to climate change risks in Canterbury.
+- 23.3: Complete development of a Climate Change Action Plan in collaboration with the community to build resilience to climate change risks in Canterbury.